BioOmics/iSeq/README.md

 ## Update Notes:

+### 2026.08.04
+- Fixed an issue ([#68](https://github.com/BioOmics/iSeq/issues/68)) where iSeq failed to download FASTQ files when a run accession contained more than two file links.
+The download process has been updated to support multiple FASTQ links for a single run.

+- Fixed an issue ([#67](https://github.com/BioOmics/iSeq/issues/67)) where SRA metadata retrieval resulted in incomplete and duplicated records.
+The metadata fetching process has been updated by replacing the `sra-db-be` API with the NCBI E-utilities `efetch` API to improve metadata completeness and reliability.

 ### 2025.11.20
 - **⚠️Update Notice**: Due to recent changes in the **GSA API**, we have updated the way iseq retrieves metadata.
 The metadata fetching process has been modified accordingly to ensure compatibility with the latest GSA API. **Everyone please update iSeq version (≥ 1.9.8)**